It’s no secret that pets bring such joy to life. Who doesn’t love to snuggle with a furry kitten or play with adorable dogs?

-- Can reduce the anxiety, depression, irritability, and loneliness that come with dementia
+- Can reduce the anxiety, depression, irritability, and loneliness that comes with dementia and Alzheimer’s disease

 - Are non-threatening and won’t provoke anyone’s pet allergies

-Increased food intake: in later stages of the disease, Alzheimer’s and dementia patients often lose weight.
-In fact, “weight loss is so common in individuals with AD that it is listed as a symptom consistent with the diagnosis by the National Institute of Neurological and Communicative Disorders and Stroke/Alzheimer’s Disease and Related Disorders Association Work Group”, according to a study by McKhann et al., in 1984.
+In fact, “weight loss is so common in individuals with AD (Alzheimer’s Disease) that it is listed as a symptom consistent with the diagnosis by the National Institute of Neurological and Communicative Disorders and Stroke/Alzheimer’s Disease and Related Disorders Association Work Group“, according to a study by McKhann et al., in 1984.

 The study concluded that, “The treatment group improved and maintained improvements in GSV, pulse oximetry, and pulse-rate over time.“